Loading…

 Lesson 5 of 9: One of the most damaging assumptions in global health is that communities are blank slates waiting to receive interventions.
 They are not.
 They have knowledge, priorities, and agency that any effective programme must engage with.

 Lesson 4 of 9: Field practitioners often see policy as bureaucratic obstruction.
-After working at the intersection of policy and implementation for nine years, I have come to see it differently.
+After working at the intersection of policy and implementation for over nine years, I have come to see it differently.

 Lesson 3 of 9: Health policies designed at the national level are only as effective as their implementation at the community level.
 The "last mile" is not a delivery problem.
 It is a design problem.

-Lesson 2 of 9: In nine years of working with health data across Nigerian states, the most dangerous errors I have seen were not caused by bad data.
+Lesson 2 of 9: In over nine years of working with health data across Nigerian states, the most dangerous errors I have seen were not caused by bad data.
 They were caused by good data interpreted without adequate context.

 More articles in progress.
 Topics include community health systems, eHealth implementation, and lessons from outbreak response.